sarabadanie/Haufe-Lexware.github.io/_posts/2017-06-24-Blue-Green-Deployment-on-Azure.md

 ```

 ### Swap between the Green and Blue Environments
-The code below will update the backend pool in the frontend Application Gateway to point to the new green resource group load balancer:
+The code below will update the backend pool in the frontend Application Gateway to point to the new Green (currently called Blue) resource group load balancer:

 ```
 #The section below updates the application gateway in the frontend resource group with the new IP address